chromaui/chromatic-docs/github-actions.md

 on:
   push:
     branches-ignore:
-      - "example" # 👈 Excludes the example branch
+      - 'example' # 👈 Excludes the example branch

 jobs:
 # The list of jobs and steps